pbarbeira/kantar-codetest/README.md

 * AgentController

 The testing framework used was MSTest, with Moq for mocking interfaces when needed.
-The test suit for BookRepository uses a local sqlite3 database.
-This was done to facilitate ORM testing.
-The suite resets the database to test default each time the suite is run.
+The test suite for BookRepository uses a local sqlite3 database.
+It resets the database to test default each run.

 To run the tests, navigate to the solution folder and run `dotnet test`